cbasereferenceguide/cbasereferenceguide.github.io/docs/resources/hardware-enhancements/jiffydos.md

 - Original [JiffyDOS v6.01, Rev. 1996-10-03](jiffydos/JiffyDOS_v6.01_DisAssembly.pdf) (PDF)

+[^1]:
-[^1]: Please note that RETRO Innovation has kindly requested that these documents not be rehosted.
+    Please note that [jiffydos.com](http://www.jiffydos.com) and [RETRO Innovation](http://www.go4retro.com) has kindly requested that these documents not be rehosted.
 However, they are available through other sources.

     In the context of this _C*Base Reference Guide_, our sole intention is to preserve them for informational purposes and ensure they remain accessible as a reference.
 Thank you for your understanding.